The ability to understand and give legal consent to an action or arrangement.

 See care and protection application.

-A document prepared by the Titles Office which shows details of land registered under the Torrens system, particulars of the location, encumbrances (q.v.) and owners.
+A document prepared by the Lands Titles Office which shows details of land registered under the Torrens system, particulars of the location, encumbrances and owners.

 Any property that is not freehold land.
 It may be a leasehold (called a chattel real) or a movable article of property (chattel personal).

-A parenting order (q.v.) setting out arrangements for the financial support of a child after marriage breakdown.
+A parenting order setting out arrangements for the financial support of a child after marriage breakdown.

-Law which is not criminal or church law (usually the former), it may mean law based on the Roman system.
+Law which is not public (criminal, administrative, constitutional, international) or church law, that is, private law.
+It may mean law based on the Roman system.
 Throughout this book, civil law means non-criminal law.

 A set of guidelines for fair practice developed for a specific industry or occupation.
-May be voluntary or statutory (q.v.).
+May be voluntary or statutory.

-A document signed by a willmaker that alters or adds to an existing will.
+A document signed by a testator that alters or adds to an existing will.

 Living together as a couple.

-Where a Magistrates' Court hears evidence on an indictable charge (q.v.) and decides whether the accused should be sent for trial (also called a preliminary examination).
+Where a Magistrates' Court hears evidence on an indictable charge and decides whether the accused should be sent for trial for the offence(s).

 The part of English law traditionally based on common custom and being unwritten.
-Law which is not equity (q.v.), statute (q.v.), ecclesiastical (church), or civil (i.e. Roman).
+Law which is not equity, statute, or ecclesiastical (church).

 A person with authority to monitor and report on the performance of mental health services and the welfare of their patients.